abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 practitioners, is learn how to adapt.
 We learn to dwell with mindfulness and equanimity whether things are to our liking or not.
-The tendency is to wait for conditions we like, and, when they arise, only then do we say to ourselves, *Okay, n**ow I can practice.* It's an attitude that can easily become habitual.
+The tendency is to wait for conditions we like, and, when they arise, only then do we say to ourselves, *Okay, now I can practice.* It's an attitude that can easily become habitual.
 But being tied to the human condition as we are, it's rare for things to be just right.
 So what we need to do is develop a willingness to work with conditions as they are.
 If it's